 The National Mesothelioma Virtual Bank

-The National Mesothelioma Virtual Bank is a facility located at the Departments of Biomedical Informatics, Epidemiology, and Pathology at the University of Pittsburgh that both collects tissue and blood samples from mesothelioma patients and distributes them to researchers to complete studies.
+The National Mesothelioma Virtual Bank is a facility located at the Departments of Biomedical Informatics, Epidemiology, and Pathology at the University of Pittsburgh.
+It collects tissue and blood samples from mesothelioma patients and distributes them to researchers to complete studies.

 Two government agencies fund it: the Centers for Disease Control and Prevention and the National Institute of Occupational Health and Safety.
 There are other mesothelioma tissue banks in the country, but none that offer samples to so many researchers.
 Other tissue banks are much more protective of their samples.

 The registry does not simply collect samples and hand them out at random, though.
-The samples are carefully collected from consenting patients and are stored along with annotated data that can be used by researchers to maintain consistency, including 132 common data elements.
+The samples are carefully collected from consenting patients.
+The Bank stores them along with annotated data that researchers can use to maintain consistency, including 132 common data elements.

 History and Funding of the NMVB

 The NMVB began with a grant from the Centers for Disease Control and Prevention (CDC) along with assistance from the National Institute for Occupational Safety and Health (NIOSH) in 2006.
 The grant was set for five years, but in 2011 that was renewed for another five years.

 Even better news came in 2016 when the CDC and NIOSH announced that the funding would again be renewed for five years, providing $5.5 million to keep the NMVB going through at least 2021.

 The Importance of the NMVB

-Mesothelioma affects thousands of people every year and most of these people are not diagnosed in the early stages and do not receive a good prognosis.
-More research is needed to make sure diagnoses can be made earlier and that this disease can be treated more effectively.
+Mesothelioma affects thousands of people every year, and most of these people are not diagnosed in the early stages and do not receive a good prognosis.
+More research is needed to make sure doctors can make life-saving diagnoses earlier.

-Just having funding available for mesothelioma researchers is not enough to develop the innovative treatments that may cure this disease.
-Researchers also need access to high-quality samples with annotated data to make the most impacdt for patients.
+Having funding available for mesothelioma researchers is not enough to develop innovative treatments that may cure this disease.
+Researchers need access to high-quality samples with annotated data to make the most impacdt for patients.